microsoft/vscode-docs/docs/extensions/overview.md

 Area: extensions
 TOCTitle: Overview
 ContentId: AD26EFB1-FFC6-4284-BAB8-F3BCB8294728
-PageTitle: Building extensions for VS Code
+PageTitle: Building extensions for Visual Studio Code
 DateApproved: 9/5/2018
 MetaDescription: Visual Studio Code has a rich extensibility model for interacting with and adding to the tool.
 Learn how to create your own extensions (plug-ins) for Visual Studio Code.
 ---
 # Extending Visual Studio Code

-If you are interested in extending VS Code, you are in the right place.
+If you are interested in extending Visual Studio Code, you are in the right place.
 Here we present an outline of the VS Code extensibility documentation and how to quickly build your first VS Code extension.
 If you're curious about our design approach to extensibility for VS Code, you can read about it [here](/docs/extensionAPI/patterns-and-principles.md).

 If you just want to use existing extensions, see the [Extension Marketplace](/docs/editor/extension-gallery.md) topic where we show you how to find and install extensions from the VS Code [Marketplace](https://marketplace.visualstudio.com/VSCode).